Everything is being accelerated.

 F I E L D W O R K I S

 Two full days inside 850 acres of forest, glacial water, and open field.
 Not a vacation.
-A designed environment with a method running quietly through it, built around the one thing you bring.
+A designed environment with a method running quietly through it, built around you.

 A transition - a role, a chapter, a direction